How to Make Bath Mat Fluffy Again?

 - Wash at least once a week.

 You can either wash it by hand or by machine.
-If you decide to do it by hand, be sure to use mild detergent and slightly warm water to avoid damaging the fabric.
+If you do it by hand, use mild detergent and slightly warm water to avoid damaging the fabric.

-A machine wash is easier, but you must be careful because too much heat can shrink or discolor the fabric.
+A machine wash is more accessible, but you must be careful because too much heat can shrink or discolor the fabric.

 Conclusion